Identifying and eradicating of bed bug problems.

 Do you suspect you have a bed bug problem?

 Our friendly staff will answer all your questions and send a qualified technician to your home right away.
-After performing a full inspection of all the rooms that you suspect are infested, we will confirm whether or not bed bugs were found.
+After performing a full inspection of all the rooms that you suspect are infested, we will confirm whether or not bed bugs are present.
 If so, our technician will go right ahead and treat those rooms.
 After treating, we highly recommend having Bug Lock Mattress encasements installed on all mattresses to help prevent any re-infestation.

 We recommend you continue sleeping in the same room to encourage the bugs to emerge and walk on the treated areas, killing them in the process.
 We also suggest putting your bed linens through a hot wash and dry cycle, but not before our inspection, because our technician needs to see your bedding to accurately gauge the severity of the infestation.